theolivenbaum/resin/README.md

 ##Introduction
 [Launch a search server in seconds](#inproc), with Solr-like capabilities but with zero config.
 [Consume](#usage) its API from [javascript](#jquery) or C#, or use the [CLI](#cli) to build, query and analyze your index.

 Solve your full-text search problem or your big data analysis task with an intuitive tool for information retrieval armed with an extensible model and a strong architecture.
-Resin is stream-lined, free of legacy code and java inheritance and aims to simplify what it is that make Lucene, Solr and Elasticsearch great: __speed of indexing and query execution, relevance, reliablility, and cost__, but also:
+Resin is stream-lined, free of legacy code and java inheritance and aims to simplify what it is that make Lucene, Solr and Elasticsearch great: __speed of indexing and query execution, relevance, reliablility__, but also:

 * zero-config (`git clone`, `build`, `start server`)
 * easy-to-use API (in-proc and HTTP, with optional .net client or from [javascript](#jquery))